 Factual Reporting: HIGH

-Founded in 2012, Polygon is a website that publishes video game news, pop culture and reviews from a fans perspective.
-The website does not have an about page, however they do provide a Masthead of staff, which indicates Christopher Plante is the editor-in-chief.
+Founded in 2012, Polygon is a website that publishes video game news, pop culture, and reviews from a fan’s perspective.
+The website does not have an about page; however, they provide a Masthead of staff, indicating that Christopher Plante is the editor-in-chief.

 Polygon is based in the United States.
-Read our profile on USA government influence on media.
+Read our profile on the USA government’s influence on media.